davrec72/clang-meta/README.md

 Once that is done, I will put the compiler on Matt Godbolt's excellent Compiler Explorer service and provide a godbolt.org link here, to spare you the hours and frustration and uncertainty and gigabytes of installing on your own system.  *Many thanks* to Matt.

 To be sure, the code is working great now -- all the examples work, and you can develop sophisticated metaclasses and meta-most things right now.
-But you cannot do everything -- template template parameters and non-type template parameters cannot be properly reflected, and there are other small issues.
+But you cannot do everything -- template template parameters and non-type template parameters and parameter packs cannot be properly reflected, and there are other small issues.
 I'm going to get that all cleaned up.

 Among the things I'll be doing: